-What happens if I'M NOT SURE?
+What if I'M NOT SURE?

 Talk to someone who can help explain things.
 That way you will be able to decide.
-Maybe you need the help of a Children's Rights Worker - that is somebody who is able to help you understand what is happening and help you be involved.
+Maybe you need the help of a Children's Rights Worker - somebody who can help you understand what is happening and be involved.